rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

   - Instead, runtimes ([Tokio](https://tokio.rs/){:target="_blank"}, etc.) are provided by community maintained crates.
 - **Both single- and multithreaded runtimes** are available in Rust, which have different strengths and weaknesses.

-## Async vs threads in Rust
+## Async vs. threads in Rust

 The primary alternative to async in Rust is using OS threads, either directly through `std::thread` or indirectly through a thread pool.

 **OS threads** are suitable for a small number of tasks, since threads come with CPU and memory overhead.
 Spawning and switching between threads is quite expensive as even idle threads consume system resources.
 A thread pool library can help mitigate some of these costs, but not all.
 Threads let you reuse existing synchronous code without significant code changes.
 It is also possible to modify the priority of a thread in certain operating systems, which is beneficial for drivers and other applications that are sensitive to latency.

-**Async** provides significantly reduced CPU and memory overhead, especially for workloads with a large amount of IO-bound tasks.
-Asynchronous programming is not superior than threads, but different.
+**Async** provides significantly reduced CPU and memory overhead, especially for workloads with a large amount of IO-bound tasks. <mark>Asynchronous programming is not superior than threads, but different</mark>.
 When performance does not require asynchronous operations, threads are frequently a more straightforward alternative.

 ## Language and external library support for async programming in Rust

 Although Rust itself provides support for asynchronous programming, the majority of async applications rely on the functionality offered by community crates.
 Therefore, a combination of language features and library support is required:

-- The `Future` trait (`std::future::Future`) is a fundamental part of the asynchronous programming model offered by the standard library in Rust.
+- The `Future` trait (`std::future::Future`) is a fundamental part of the asynchronous programming model *offered by the standard library in Rust*.
+Usually, we don't have to interact with `Future` directly too often, but it serves as a fundamental component of the entire model.
+The `poll` method allows checking whether the future has completed, is still pending, or encountered an error.

     ```rust
     pub trait Future {